ANA-Illinois Legislative Platform

 • Support an equitable tax base and other methods which will provide adequate funding for needed social and health services and state agency oversight.

-• Cost containment incentives in the health care delivery system that applies to all providers, all payers and vendors, and those which are based on continued review of appropriateness of health care services.
+• Cost containment incentives in the healthcare delivery system that applies to all providers, all payers and vendors, and those which are based on the continued review of the appropriateness of health care services.

 • Professional review of health care services with regard to the appropriateness and quality of services provided by all health professionals.